cozy/cozy-ui/docs/dev.md

 * Screenshot the new one inside screenshots
 * Run pixelmatch-server, which shows screenshots side by side like on Argos (you need the `pixelmatch` binary to be available)

-You have to change `executablePath` value of `prepareBrowser` function to match your OS configuration.
+You have to change `executablePath` value of `prepareBrowser` function to match your OS configuration

 ```bash
 # Screenshot all the components